 Editor's Note: This test case is incomplete in following aspects:

 TT analysis is missing.

-Initial condition and call setup procedure support satellite access are TBD

 13.3.1.1.1 Test purpose

 The purpose is to verify that the NB-IoT FDD intra-frequency RRC re-establishment delay is within the specified limits.
 These tests will verify the requirements for Cat-NB1 UE in TS36.133 [4] clause 6.5A.